Methane Fugitive Emissions Surveys

 Terra Sana Consultants provides support to locate legacy bores, assess the surface rehabilitation status using the latest drone imagery and determine if the bores are emitting methane using specialised drones.

-We are strongly focused on innovation, best practice and customised solutions.
-This reflects on our intense R&D program involving the use of drones and advanced technical instrumentation to conduct field surveys
+We are strongly focused on innovation, best practices and customised solutions.
+This reflects on our intense R&D program involving the use of drones and advanced technical instrumentation to conduct field surveys.
+This approach allows us to deliver robust scientific data and comprehensive reports to enable the best decision making.

 Develop your own drone data capability with our training, consulting and development services in partnership with Ace Aviation.